autowarefoundation/autoware.universe/common/tier4_logging_level_configure_rviz_plugin/README.md

 ## How to add or find your logger name

-Because there are no available ROS2 CLI commands to list loggers, there isn't a straightforward way to check your logger name.
+Because there are no available ROS 2 CLI commands to list loggers, there isn't a straightforward way to check your logger name.
 Additionally, the following assumes that you already know which node you're working with.

 ### For logger as a class member variable